QUESTIONS ABOUT THE M.A. PROGRAM

 Is the program theoretically or professionally oriented?

 We deliver both.
 Students in the Journalism, Strategic Communication and Visual Communication programs of study prepare for careers in industry.
 The Theory and Research program of study is designed for students interested in pursuing doctoral degrees, careers in academia (teaching and research) or non-academic research positions.
-The Interdisciplinary Health Communication program of study provides students with specialized training in the field of health communication and builds expertise for applied practice, academic and research settings.

 How long does the program take to complete?